 The best way to do this is using either capital letters or symbols to establish your headers.

 To illustrate, here are two instances of the same email we’ve been using through this post, one with a defined header and one without.

 As you can see, by defining the header using some basic plain-text formatting tricks, you can still create a visual hierarchy that separates the various elements of the email and makes it easy to consume.

 We recently tested the effect of using CTA buttons in email campaigns and found that they increase conversion quite significantly.

 However, buttons don’t increase conversions because people simply love clicking on them.
 They increase conversions because they stand out above the rest of the content and focus the user’s attention on the call to action.

 Even though you can’t use fancy buttons in plain-text emails, you can still use other formatting tricks to make them stand out above other content and draw the reader’s attention.

-Without call to action formatting:
+Without CTA formatting:

-With call to action formatting
+With CTA formatting